code-review-checklists/java-concurrency/README.md

 safety may be needed to ensure memory safety (see [CN.4](#thread-safe-native) about this).
 Anticipating some changes to the codebase that make the class (method) being accessed from multiple threads may be another reason to make the class (method) thread-safe up front.

+<a name="unneeded-fairness"></a>
+[#](#unneeded-fairness) ETS.4. **Does a `ReentrantLock` (or `ReentrantReadWriteLock`, `Semaphore`) need to be fair?** To justify the throughput penalty of making a lock fair it should be demonstrated that a lack of fairness leads to unacceptably long starvation periods in some threads trying to acquire the lock or pass the semaphore.
+This should be documented in the Javadoc comment for the field holding the lock or the semaphore.
+See [JCIP 13.3] for more details.

 ### Race conditions